iheid-library/iheiddown/README.md

     named `index.Rmd`
 6. Select where the project should be saved on your hard drive.

 Congratulations!
 You have now set up a thesis project.
+For a more detailed walkthrough, please check out the presentation article on the package webiste.

 ## Writing your thesis